criccomini/cluster-class-scheduler/README.md

 5. Configure the class days and mininum/maximum students.
 6. Click `Generate and Save Assignments` at the bottom of the app.

+It can be tedious to reconfigure the class settings every time you open the app and load the Google Doc CSV.
+To save the settings so you don't need to reconfigure each time:

+1. Follow steps 1-5, above.
+2. Click "Save Settings" and save the settings file.
+3. The next time you open the app, follow steps 1-4, above, then click "Open Settings CSV file".
+4. Select the settings file you previously saved.

 ## Configuration

 A class list is automatically generated from the contents of the `.csv` file.
 The user may adjust the default configurations after the file is loaded.
 There are three configuration options:

 * **Days**: Which days the class will be held. `Day 1` represents the first cluster class day (usually the first Friday), `Day 2` the second, and so on.
+* **Reruns**: Classes that rerun will have a different group of students for each day.
+Classes that don't re-run will keep the same group of students for all days that the class runs.
 * **Minimum Students**: The minimum number of students required for the class to be held.
 * **Maximum Students**: The maximum number of students allowed to enroll in a class.